Back to California

 What This Bill Does

-• Requires the California State University, community college districts, private postsecondary educational institutions, and independent higher education institutions that receive state money to defer unpaid enrollment fees for foster youth or former foster youth until their initial financial aid disbursement is received.
+• Requires the California State University, community college districts, private postsecondary educational institutions, and independent higher education institutions that get state help to not charge unpaid enrollment fees for foster youth or former foster youth when they first join a school.

 Who It Names or Affects

-• Foster youth and former foster youth applying to California State University, community colleges, private postsecondary educational institutions, and independent higher education institutions that receive state money.
+• Foster youth and former foster youth who want to attend California State University or private postsecondary educational institutions that receive state financial assistance.

 Terms To Know

-Money given to students to help pay for college costs.
+Money given to students by the government, schools, or other organizations to help pay for college expenses.

 Limits and Unknowns